 Humans are incredibly sensitive to small concentrations of TCA.
 We can detect single parts per trillion.
 We’re talking around 0.3 nano grammes per litre here.
 Put another way, just 300 grammes of TCA is enough to pollute the world’s entire cork production.
 That’s around 20 billion corks per year!

 TCA can make wine flat and dull (called flavour scalping) at one part per trillion.
 Those that are utterly disgusting have around four pts per trillion.
 That’s 1-4 pts per 1,000,000,000,000!
 Arguably, it’s the lower concentration that dulls wine that’s the biggest problem.
 That’s because it’s easy to assume it’s just the wine itself.
 The stronger the wine, the more likely this is because TCA is less detectable in alcohol than in water!

 So TCA occurs where processes fail to remove it from the cork or infections in dirty wineries and storage.
 It may be that widespread TCA is a modern phenomenon because it does not exist naturally.
 The spongy outer bark of the Cork Oak tree (Quercus suber) is the source of cork.
 The bark absorbs human-made chemical pollutants like pesticides, and then fungi and bacteria metabolise these into TCA.

 The cork crisis

 Undrinkable bottles due to TCA infected corks reached unacceptably high levels a dozen or more years ago.
 I once bought six bottles of Le Méal Hermitage Blanc directly from Chapoutier.
 Reassuringly expensive, but all badly corked.
 What a let-down!
 Get a bad bottle, and you’ll be less likely to buy it again.

-Corks deserved their bad rap.
-Some estimated 5-7% of bottles were affected at that time.
+Corks deserved their bad rap, with 5-7% of bottles affected.
 No surprise that alternatives like screw caps, plastic corks and even glass stoppers became popular.

 This situation forced the cork industry to wake up.
 It had been a bastion of ancient traditional ways with a virtual market monopoly.
-Suddenly it suffered what appeared to be a fatal blow.
+Suddenly, there was a potentially fatal blow.
 Since then, several cork producers like Diam Bouchage led the fightback to eliminate cork taint with new technology.